Firecatsstuff/Hyprland-Guide-Arch/README.md

   Change `us` to your layout

-  3. Get Waybar
+  2. Get Waybar

     `sudo pacman -S waybar`

-  4. Get Wofi
+  3. Get Wofi

     `sudo pacman -S wofi

-  5. Get a clipboard (enter `CTRL + SHIFT + V` to patse things with it)
+  4. Get a clipboard (enter `CTRL + SHIFT + V` to paste things with it)

     `sudo pacman -S wl-clipboard

-  6. Enter `WIN + R` on your keyboard and open firefox using wofi
+  5. Enter `WIN + R` on your keyboard and open firefox using wofi

-  7. Search for dotfiles of waybar that you really like,on the website follow the instructions given (I use the dotfiles of https://github.com/mylinuxforwork/dotfiles)
+  6. Search for dotfiles of waybar that you really like,on the website follow the instructions given (I use the dotfiles of https://github.com/mylinuxforwork/dotfiles)

 **Go through the installation and you're done,enjoy!**